kaunto/companies-act-2016/part-1-preliminary/section-2-interpretation.md

 **“Board”**, in relation to a company, means—

-     \(a\) directors of the company who number not less than the required quorum acting as a board of
+  * directors of the company who number not less than the required quorum acting as a board of directors; or
-     directors; or

-     \(b\) if the company has only one director, that director;
+  * if the company has only one director, that director;

 **“books”** includes any register or other record of information and any accounts or accounting records, however compiled, recorded or stored, and also includes any document;

 **“borrowing corporation”** means a corporation that is or will be under a liability, whether or not such liability is present or future, to repay any money received or to be received by it in response to an invitation to the public to subscribe for or purchase debentures of the corporation in accordance with the provisions of [Subdivision 10 of Division 1 of Part III](../part-3-management-of-company/division-1-share-and-capital-maintenance/subdivision-10-debentures/);

 **“branch register”** means—
-     \(a\) in relation to a company—
+  * in relation to a company—
-          \(i\) a branch register of members of the company kept under [section 53](../part-2-formation-and-administration-of-companies/division-8-registered-office-and-registers/section-53.-branch-register-of-members.md); or
+    * a branch register of members of the company kept under [section 53](../part-2-formation-and-administration-of-companies/division-8-registered-office-and-registers/section-53.-branch-register-of-members.md); or
-          \(ii\) a branch register of debenture holders kept under [section 60](../part-2-formation-and-administration-of-companies/division-8-registered-office-and-registers/section-60.-register-of-debenture-holders-and-copies-of-trust-deed.md),  as the case may require; and
+    * a branch register of debenture holders kept under [section 60](../part-2-formation-and-administration-of-companies/division-8-registered-office-and-registers/section-60.-register-of-debenture-holders-and-copies-of-trust-deed.md), as the case may require; and
-     \(b\) in relation to a foreign company, a branch register of members of the company kept under [section
+  * in relation to a foreign company, a branch register of members of the company kept under [section 568](../part-5-miscellaneous/division-1-foreign-companies/section-568.-the-branch-register.md);
-     568](../part-5-miscellaneous/division-1-foreign-companies/section-568.-the-branch-register.md);

 **“Central Bank of Malaysia”** means the Bank as defined in [section 3](section-3-definition-of-corporation.md) of the Central Bank of Malaysia Act 2009 \[Act 701\];